jm-mogo/jm-mogo/README.md

 # Hi there, I'm Jose Mogollon 👋

-## Full-Stack Web Developer from Caracas, Venezuela 🇻🇪
+## Web Developer from Caracas, Venezuela 🇻🇪

 I'm a self-taught programmer passionate about bringing ideas to life through code.
 With a background in music and a love for creative problem-solving, I enjoy building robust and user-friendly web applications.